 5.8.3 Potential Operational Requirements

-5G devices shall store device identities in a secure and tamper resistant way in order to prevent device identification tampering, when required.
+[PR.5.8.3-001] 5G devices shall store device identities in a secure and tamper resistant way in order to prevent device identification tampering, when required.

-5G devices shall display the device identity in a consistent manner, not requiring detailed knowledge of the device's user interface, when required.
+[PR.5.8.3-002] 5G devices shall display the device identity in a consistent manner, not requiring detailed knowledge of the device's user interface, when required.

-The 3GPP system shall be able to support identification of subscriptions independently of identification of devices.
+[PR.5.8.3-003] The 3GPP system shall be able to support identification of subscriptions independently of identification of devices.